RicardoCQB/aibi-automated-cell-counting/README.md

 # aibi-automated-cell-counting 🔬 💻
 This repository is dedicated to the AIBI 2019/2020 project.
 This project's objective is to automate cell counting in microscopy 🔬 images.
-The dataset has 50 images of groups of cells do be counted.
+The dataset has 50 images of groups of cells do be counted for trainning and another 50 for testing.

 [Project Specification](../AIBI-ProjectPresentation_2019-20.pdf)

 The project has two main goals: